mgp/book-notes/writing-tools.markdown

 by Roy Peter Clark

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Writing-Tools-Essential-Strategies-Writer/dp/0316014990)!*

 ### Part One: Nuts and Bolts

 #### Tool 1: Begin sentences with subjects and verbs.
 Make meaning early, then let weaker elements branch to the right.